Adriano-Santtos/Adriano-Santtos/README.md

 </p>

-- 🌱 I’m a Full Stack Developer currently learning and practicing the development of**SPA's (Single Page Applications) using ReactJS an Next.js**.
+- 👨‍💻 I’m a Full Stack Developer.

+- 🌱 Currently learning and practicing the development of **SPA's (Single Page Applications) using ReactJS an Next.js**.
-- 👨‍💻 All of my projects are available at [in construction](https://github.com/Adriano-Santtos).

-- 📚 I'm a university student of computer science.
+- 📚 I'm also a Computer Science student.

+- 📂 Visit my portfolio 🚧 under construction ...🚧

 </p>